w3c/wcag3/informative/guidelines/layout/user-orientation/current-step-indicated.md

 <b>Expected results</b>
 #2 and #3 are true

-<i>Ensure the current step is identified through a page heading</i>
+### Ensure the current step is identified through a page heading

 <b>Procedure</b>